AdminUmesh/Dev-Notes/C#/Oops in C#.md

 # Call by Value vs. Call by Reference in C#

-## 1. Call by Value
+## 1. Call by Value (Pass by Value)
 In Call by Value, a copy of the actual parameter's value is passed to the method.
 Modifications made to the parameter inside the method do not affect the original argument.

-**Characteristics:**
+**How it works:**
-- A copy of the value is passed.
+- A duplicate copy of the argument is passed to the method.
-- Changes made to the parameter inside the method do not reflect in the caller's variable.
+- Modifications made inside the method affect only the copy, not the original value.

+**When is it used?**
-- Used for value types (e.g., int, float, double, etc.).
+- This is the default method of passing arguments in C# for value types (like int, double, char, structs, etc.).

 ```csharp
 //Example of Call by Value in C#: